-Tuscany it’s one of the regions with the densest concentration of UNESCO Heritage Sites in the world.
+Tuscany is one of the regions with the densest concentration of UNESCO Heritage Sites in the world.
 There are seven of them!
-A unique concentration of beauty!
+A unique collection of beauty!

 Are you ready to visit them all?